ddeutils/ddeutil-workflow/README.md

 pipeline.

 > [!NOTE]
-> I inspire the dynamic statement from GitHub action `.yml` files and all of config
+> _Disclaimer_: I inspire the dynamic statement from the GitHub Action `.yml` files
-> file from several data orchestration framework.
+> and all of config file from several data orchestration framework tools from my
+> experience on Data Engineer.

 ## Installation